-Marriage Milestones--Are Long-Term Marriages Ending More Often?
+Are Long-Term Marriages Ending More Often?

 "My grandparents stayed married because they loved each other and respected their marriage."

 Or maybe not.
 New studies are revealing that today, long-term marriages are breaking up even faster than new relationships.
 Why?
-According to some experts, we should blame longer life-spans.
+According to some experts, we should blame longer lifespans.

-Now that we are more likely to live longer, less people want to waste their time being anything less than satisfied.
+Now that we are more likely to live longer, fewer people want to waste their time being anything less than satisfied.
 Which means that back in the good old days, Gramma and Grandpa may have just stayed together because they didn't figure it was worth the trouble to break up.

 I guess we all think to ourselves that today's divorce rates pertain to "short-lived marriages."
 You know, five years or less.
 I remember when I was younger, people would advise newlyweds: "If you can just make it to five years, you will probably be okay."

 The problem is, that is exactly what people are doing!
-They are meeting that five year goal, then saying "if I did that, I can surely make ten!"
+They are meeting that five-year goal, then saying "if I did that, I can surely make ten!"
 Meeting goals is great when you are talking about becoming debt-free, earning a degree, or achieving some other milestone.

 But when it comes to affairs of the heart, sticking together just to hit those special anniversaries can leave a marriage cold.
-And, according to the new divorce statistics, those marriages are coming to an end at around the 25 year mark.
+And, according to the new divorce statistics, those marriages are coming to an end at around the 25-year mark.

 The good news is that marriages don't just suddenly end overnight.
 And they don't end without some warning signs.
-There are also plenty of tips that both partners can employ to make sure their relationship doesn't fall victim to the 25 Year Itch.
+There are also plenty of tips that both partners can employ to make sure their relationship doesn't fall victim to the 25-year Itch.

-According to Huffington Post, the number one reason for divorce these days is Unreasonable Behavior.
+According to Huffington Post, the number one reason for divorce these days is unreasonable Behavior.
 Here are some other potential relationship killers: